JUMP-Agency/project-baseplate/README.md

 ---

-To get started, open up terminal in your projects git root.
-I say `git root` because there is no purpose in linting an entire WordPress installation for example, when we only care about the `themes` directory.
+To get started, open up terminal in your projects `git root`.

 Execute the command: